 \textit{Complexity:} In algorithms involving pseudo-inverse calculations or rank-$1$ approximations, the computational complexity is generally dominated by the Singular Value Decomposition (SVD) \cite{Favier2019}.
-Note that, for an arbitrary matrix $\ma{A} \in \bb{C}^{M \times N}$, the complexity of its SVD computation is $\ten{O}(MN\min(M,N))$.
-It can be noted that the complexity of solving an \ac{LS} problem is dominated by the associated SVD computations.
+Note that for an arbitrary matrix $\ma{A} \in \bb{C}^{M \times N}$, the complexity of its SVD computation is $\ten{O}(MN\min(M,N))$.
+It can be seen that the complexity of solving an \ac{LS} problem is dominated by the associated SVD computations.
 Considering that the PAKRON algorithm comprises two stages, we have: In Stage I, the computational complexity is primarily determined by steps $1$ and $2$, which have complexities of $\ten{O}((M_TN)^2IK)$ and $\ten{O}((M_TN)^2KTM_R)$, respectively.
 In Stage II, the dominant computation corresponds to a single rank-$1$ approximation, which has complexity $\ten{O}(M_TNTM_R)$.
-Then, the asymptotic complexity per iteration of the PAKRON receiver is $\max\big((M_TN)^2IK, (M_TN)^2KTM_R, M_TNTM_R\big)$.
-On the other hand, the computational complexity of the TALS-TUCKER receiver is dictated by steps $1$, $2$, and $3$, which have complexities $\ten{O}((N)^2IKT)$, $\ten{O}(IKM_R(M_T)^2)$, and $\ten{O}(KTM_R(M_TN)^2)$, respectively.
-Therefore, the asymptotical complexity of the TALS-TUCKER receiver is $\max\big((N)^2IKT, IKM_R(M_T)^2, KTM_R(M_TN)^2\big)$.
-Table~\ref{tab:complexity table} summarizes the asymptotic complexities the identifiability conditions of our proposed receivers in comparison to competing methods.
-It is important to emphasize that BALS (\cite{Sokal_BD_RIS_2024}) is the simplest receiver and, consequently, generally exhibits the lowest computational complexity in terms of flops when compared with the BTKF, PAKRON, and TUCKER receivers.
-Moreover, as the number of \ac{BD-RIS} scattering elements increases, the TUCKER receiver becomes less complex than the BTKF one, which by its turn, is less complex than PAKRON (although this gap noticeably narrows as $N$ grows).
-Among all considered schemes, PAKRON usually incurs the highest flop count.
-Note, however, that the higher computational complexity of our proposed methods comes with their ability to operate in semi-blindly without the need of pilot sequences.
+Then the asymptotic per-iteration complexity of the PAKRON receiver is $\max\big((M_TN)^2IK, (M_TN)^2KTM_R, M_TNTM_R\big)$.
+On the other hand, the computational complexity of the TUCKER receiver is dictated by steps $1$, $2$, and $3$, which have complexities $\ten{O}((N)^2IKT)$, $\ten{O}(IKM_R(M_T)^2)$, and $\ten{O}(KTM_R(M_TN)^2)$, respectively.
+Therefore, the asymptotical complexity of the TUCKER receiver is $\max\big((N)^2IKT, IKM_R(M_T)^2, KTM_R(M_TN)^2\big)$.
+Table~\ref{tab:complexity table} summarizes the asymptotic complexities of the identifiability conditions of our proposed receivers compared to competing methods.
+It is important to emphasize that BALS (\cite{Sokal_BD_RIS_2024}) requires the simplest receiver and consequently generally exhibits the lowest computational complexity in terms of flops compared to the TUCKER Kronecker factorization BTKF,\footnote{Block Tucker Kronecker factorization (BTKF).} PAKRON and TUCKER receivers.
+Moreover, as the number of \ac{BD-RIS} scattering elements increases, the TUCKER receiver becomes less complex than the BTKF receiver, which in turn is less complex than PAKRON (although this gap noticeably narrows as $N$ grows).
+Among all the schemes considered, PAKRON usually incurs the highest flop count.
+Note, however, that the higher computational complexity of our proposed methods is offset by their ability to operate semi-blindly, without requiring pilot sequences.

-\section{Simulation results}
+\section{SIMULATION RESULTS}

 In this section, we present several numerical experiments to evaluate the performance of our proposed semi-blind receivers under various setups.
 The channel estimation accuracy is evaluated in terms of \ac{NMSE}, which is given by